donmccaughey/fiends_and_fortune/README.md

 ## Building From Source

-_Fiends And Fortune_ is tested on macOS, Linux and FreeBSD.
+_Fiends And Fortune_ is tested on macOS, Linux, FreeBSD and OpenBSD.
 Building it requires that your system have a C toolchain, a recent version of [CMake][31] and the [`ncurses`][32] library.
 Building on Linux requires [`libbsd`][33].

     git clone https://github.com/donmccaughey/fiends_and_fortune.git